merenlab/merenlab.org/_posts/miscellaneous/2017-08-23-CPR-in-blood.md

 This is a bit crazy.

 Amino acid sequences of these ribosomal proteins have reasaonable hits in the NCBI, and most of these hits are most closely related to Candidate Phyla Radiation genomes released in [Christopher T. Brown et al.'s 2015 paper](https://www.nature.com/nature/journal/v523/n7559/full/nature14486.html){:target="_blank"} and [Karthik Anantharaman](https://twitter.com/KarthikGeomicro) et al.'s [recent publication](https://www.nature.com/articles/ncomms13219){:target="_blank"}.
-Another interesting things is that except the last two lines in this table, all these genes are coming from contigs found in assemblies of pregnant samples.
+Another interesting thing is that except the last two lines in this table, all these genes are coming from contigs found in assemblies of pregnant samples.

 ---